Incident between a Laker 707 & BCal 1-11's

 G-AWYV appears to have been pushed by the 707's wing, which is why she is angled and quite a way from the stand's centre line.

 BCal 1-11 G-AWYV's starboard wing is wedged under the Laker 707.
-BCal Engineering's Ron Thaxter (in the hat) with Pete Davies and Jesse James (We think?) can be seen walking towards the 707's nose wheel.
-I am sure Dad and Pete are less than impressed with the damage to two serviceable 1-11's.
+BCal Engineering's Ron Thaxter (in the hat) with Pete Davies and Jesse James can be seen walking towards the 707's nose wheel.
+I am sure Dad, Pete and Jesse are less than impressed with the damage to two serviceable 1-11's.

 The BCal 1-11-200's port wing is caught by the Laker starboard engine